smallintro/python-elasticsearch-with-kafka/README.md

     > http://localhost:9200

     6.2 Index APIs
-        6.2.1 Create an index with name quick_data_index
+        6.2.1 Create an index with name articles
         > PUT http://localhost:9200/articles

         6.2.2 Query an index with name articles